 Inclusive Design within the Missing Middle Program

-Step 2: Fill out the Missing Middle Application and upload into the SharePoint folder
+Step 2: Fill out the Missing Middle Application and upload into your SharePoint folder

 Missing Middle Program Checklist